4332001876/Drag_Tasks_Into_Order/README.md

-# Flight Progress Style Task Manager
+# Flight Progress Strip Style Task Manager

 A Django web application for managing tasks with a drag-and-drop interface inspired by flight progress strips used in air traffic control.

 ## Features

 - Beautiful UI inspired by Flight Progress Strips
-- Drag and drop task prioritization
+- Drag and drop task prioritization using SortableJS
 - Color-coded task categories and priority levels
 - Due date tracking with overdue warnings
 - Task completion tracking